rayoelperro/Besser/README.md

 # this is a comment
 'this is a string'
 24 # this is a number
-24.4 # this is another number
-true # this is a bool
-false # this is another bool
+24,4 # this is another number.
+Decimals are separated with a comma instead of a dock true # this is a bool false # this is another bool
 :'STR' 2 false 4 true # this is an array